 MPI stores large integers as arrays of limbs, which are 32-bit words (on the x86 architecture used in our tests).
 Algorithm 1 is a pseudocode of the modular exponentiation routine, which operates on such limb arrays (simplified for the case of 32-bit limb size).
 The function SIZE_IN_LIMBS(x) returns the number of limbs in the t-bit number x, namely $\lceil t/32 \rceil$.
-The functions COUNT_LEADING_ZEROS(x) and COUNT_TRAILING_ZEROS(x) count the number of leading and trailing zeros in x respectively.
+The functions COUNT_LEADING_ZEROS(x) and COUNT_TRAILING_ZEROS(x) count the number of leading and trailing zero bits in x respectively.
 Finally, SHIFT_LEFT(x,y) and SHIFT_RIGHT(x,y) respectively shift x to the left or to the right y bits.

-For 3072-bit ElGamal keys, GnuPG selects the exponent d of about 400 bits, and thus w=4.
+For 3072-bit ElGamal keys, GnuPG chooses the key so that the exponent $d=-\chi$ (using the notation of Section 1.5) is about 400 bits, and thus w=4.
 For 4096-bit RSA keys, the size of both p and q is 2048 bits.
 Since GnuPG's RSA uses the CRT, the exponents d_p and d_q are also 2048 bits long; hence, w=5.

-Consider the computation in lines 10-14.
+Consider the computation in lines 14-18.
 For a fixed value of w, this computes a table indexed by $1,3,5,\ldots,2^w-1$ (i.e., 2^{w-1} entries in total), mapping each such odd w-bit integer u to the group element g^u .
 Moreover, note that this computation only depends on the ciphertext and the modulus and not on the secret exponent.
 We will show how to exploit this table to create exponent-dependent leakage during the main loop of Algorithm 1, leading to full key extraction.